starkjones/NYC-Condominium-Rental-Income-Analysis/README.md

 #### Manhattan condominiums with similar sizes, and designs are compared against one another.
 Each unit’s location, market value, and attributes are analyzed to estimate its potential rental income.

 ## DATA DICTIONARY
-Column Name	Untis	Column Description	Type Boro-Block-Lot	N/A	The Borough-Block-Lot location of the  condominium.
+Column Name	Units	Column Description	Type Boro-Block-Lot	N/A	The Borough-Block-Lot location of the  condominium.
 The lot identifies the condominium billing lot generally associated with the condominium management organization.
 Object
  Condominium	N/A	The  condominium is identified using a combination of a condominium number assigned by DoF followed by the condominium suffix.
 The condominium number is assigned by the Department of Finance for each condominium in New York City.
 The condominium suffix is a partition of the condominium.
 A condominium may have multiple residential or commercial suffixes each of which contains individual condominium lots.
 Object
  Address	N/A	The Street Address of the property	Object